CityLife Church: Ministries

 CityLife has a children's church program (CityLife Kids), a youth ministry every Friday, (EPIC Youth), and a Young Adults ministry.

 CityLife Church also runs CityLife Community Care which provides a range of community services including counselling services, health-related services, emergency accommodation and other courses and support programs.

 The church runs Waverley Christian College, a Christian school with over 1700 students at campuses in Wantirna South and Narre Warren South.

-Controversy
+Other activities

 In 2015, CityLife apologised for distributing leaflets to students at a local public high school.
 Images of the leaflets obtained by The Daily Mail contained assertions as "If a woman becomes physically close and hugs a guy for 20 seconds it will trigger the bonding process, creating a desire to be near him" and "the more partners you have, [sic] the harder it is to bond to the next".

 In 2018, it was reported that CityLife-operated counseling centres had facilitated gay conversion therapists.